meilisearch/documentation/reference/features/security.md

 :::
 ::::

-Once you launch MeiliSearch with a master key, the instance is protected.
-From that point on, [communicating with a protected instance](#communicating-with-a-protected-instance) requires adding an `Authorization` header to requests.
+Once you launch MeiliSearch with a master key, all API endpoints except [the health endpoint](/reference/api/health.md#get-health) are automatically protected from unauthorized requests.

+From that point on, API requests must include the `Authorization` header to be successful.
+Read on to learn more.

 ## Communicating with a protected instance